Section 11. Theses and Dissertation Preparation and Approval

 11.20 Thesis and Dissertation Approval

 11.22.
 Authorization to schedule a defense: Once the full defense committee has been chosen, the next step is to secure approval to proceed with the defense.
 The major professor must first sign the defense request form to signify that the thesis/dissertation is in a form acceptable for defense and that it is, in fact, defendable.
-The requirement that the document be acceptable and defendable means that it 1) is complete and contains all text, data, tables, charts, maps, photographs, appendices, full references, citations, and/or bibliographies as required by accepted standards of academic integrity, 2) represents a finished scholarly product of the student’s research in the format required for binding, and 3) is free of obvious fatal flaws.
-When the major professor has thoroughly reviewed the final draft and determined that it is defendable, the student will present the major professor with the Request for Oral Examination in Defense of Thesis/Dissertation form for their signature.
+The requirement that the document be acceptable and defendable means that it 1) is complete and contains all text, data, tables, charts, maps, photographs, appendices, full references, citations, and/or bibliographies as required by accepted standards of academic integrity, 2) represents a finished scholarly product of the student’s research in the format required for submission, and 3) is free of obvious fatal flaws.
+When the major professor has thoroughly reviewed the final draft and determined that it is defendable, the student will submit the Request for Oral Examination in Defense of a Thesis/Dissertation form (https://web.uri.edu/graduate-school/forms/).
 This form will include a proposed date, time, and location of the defense.
-The form signed by the major professor is then circulated to the remaining members of the program committee and the additional member(s) of the defense committee.
+The form will automatically circulate to the major professor, remaining members of the program committee and the additional member(s) of the defense committee.
 Their signatures signify that they agree to participate in the defense at the time, date, and location specified on the defense request form.
-When a fully signed Request for Oral Examination in Defense of Thesis/Dissertation form is in hand, it can then be submitted to the Graduate School..
+When the Request for Oral Examination in Defense of Thesis/Dissertation form has been fully signed, it will automatically be routed to the Graduate School for final approval.

 11.24.
-Upon receipt of the copy or copies of the thesis/dissertation, the receipt for payment from Enrollment Services, and the request for the oral defense, the Dean of the Graduate School will be responsible for reviewing the student’s entire record to ascertain that they have completed all other degree requirements, and that all copies of the thesis/dissertation are in a form acceptable for examination.
+Upon receipt of the request for the oral defense, the Dean of the Graduate School will be responsible for reviewing the student’s entire record to ascertain that they have completed all other degree requirements.
 If the review is satisfactory, the oral examination in defense of the thesis/dissertation will be scheduled and the student will be instructed to proceed as in 11.25 below.

 NOTE: Scheduling of oral and written examinations, including qualifying, comprehensive, and defense of theses/dissertations, during the regular summer sessions will be done only at the convenience of the faculty members involved and will be scheduled depending upon the availability of the student’s program committee and additional qualified examiners.
 Examinations will not be scheduled during periods when the University is in recess.
 Students must be registered for any semester or summer term in which they take an examination.

 11.25.
-Not fewer than 15 calendar days prior to the date set for their oral defense, students shall pick up the copy or copies of their thesis/dissertation at the Graduate School and distribute them to the members of their oral defense committee who have requested a paper copy.
-Each copy will bear the official notice of the time and place of the oral defense.
-Members of the defense committee who have requested one or more electronic versions of the defense copy must also have those electronic copies delivered no fewer than 15 calendar days prior to the date of the oral defense.
-The chair of the oral defense committee will also be supplied with a copy of the student’s thesis/dissertation proposal.
+Not fewer than 15 calendar days prior to the date set for their oral defense, students shall distribute defendable electronic or physical copies of their thesis/dissertation to the members of their oral defense committee.
 The members of the oral defense committee shall examine the thesis/dissertation for evidence of sound scholarship and shall bring to the oral defense written suggestions for changes or corrections in the manuscript.

 11.26.
 All examinations in defense of a thesis/dissertation shall be open to all faculty and students of this University.
 In exceptional circumstances, as determined by the majority of the examining committee, any of these examinations may be closed.

 11.27.
 It shall be the responsibility of the chair of the oral examining committee to conduct the examination and to provide for changes and corrections to be made in a successfully defended thesis/dissertation before it is given committee approval.
 A unanimous vote of approval is required for a student to have passed the defense.
-All members of the oral examining committee also sign the form provided for certifying the student’s successful defense of the thesis/dissertation.
+The Defense Chair shall submit the Results of an Oral Examination in Defense of a Thesis/Dissertation form (https://web.uri.edu/graduate-school/forms/).
+All members of the oral examining committee will sign this form certifying the student’s successful defense of the thesis/dissertation.
 When a student’s performance is unsatisfactory, one re-examination may be recommended and the conditions under which it is to be given will be stated by the committee.

 11.28.
 Approval of the thesis/dissertation itself will be certified by the signatures of the major professor and the remainder of the program committee on the formal signature page of the thesis/dissertation.
-Original, handwritten signatures are required.
+Handwritten or secure digital signatures are required.
 These signatures confirm that any changes and corrections to the thesis/dissertation required by the entire defense committee have been made.
 Only the members of the program committee, not the additional members of the defense committee, sign the formal signature page of the thesis/dissertation.
-In the event that a student passed the oral examination in defense of the thesis/dissertation but is required to have a member or members of the defense committee in addition to the major advisor certify that the required changes were in fact made, the major professor or defense chair must obtain the signatures of those faculty members on the form titled “Certification that Mandatory Corrections were Made to a Successfully Defended Thesis/Dissertation.”
-The form can be found at http://web.uri.edu/graduate-school/files/certification_mandatory_corrections_thesis.pdf for master’s theses, and at http://web.uri.edu/graduate-school/files/certification_mandatory_corrections_dissertation.pdf for doctoral dissertations.
+In the event that a student passed the oral examination in defense of the thesis/dissertation but is required to have a member or members of the defense committee in addition to the major advisor certify that the required changes were in fact made, the major professor or defense chair must obtain the signatures of those faculty members on the form titled “Certification that Mandatory Corrections were Made to a Successfully Defended Thesis/Dissertation” can be found on the Graduate School’s forms page: https://web.uri.edu/graduate-school/forms/ for doctoral dissertations.
 This form serves to verify that the required changes were made and that the revised thesis/dissertation meets the approval of the appropriate faculty members.
 The completed form is then submitted to the Graduate School.